Most education resources will be found in the Education Library.

 Materials to support Education courses are available in the Education Library:

-University of Bristol, Education Masters, PhD, MPhil and EdD theses are held in the Education Library Thesis collection.
+Graduate School of Education, Masters, PhD, MPhil and EdD theses are held in the Education Library Thesis collection.
 They may be consulted within the library, please ask at the Library Issue Desk if you wish to see any.

 The Inter-Library Loans (ILL) service can be used to obtain Items not held in print in the University's libraries or available online.
 Please speak to your Subject Librarian about these items as they may be able to suggest other means by which we can access them.